EmanueleBrotti/Walke-/README.md

 ## Hacking the gate
 i tried to code Walke- to make it as modular as possible.
 I'm not actively working on it, but in theory it should be possible to add more instructions, following those rules:
 - every instruction has a name containing a single UPPERCASE word with no spaces
-- every instruction has to have a `=` in it, at least 1 token (its name) and 1 output
+- every instruction has to have exactly one `=` in it, at least 1 token (its name) and 1 output
 - right now walke- supports instructions with 3 or 1 tokens, other types can be implemented

 to implement a custom instruction: